What do I wear?

 Extremely bright colors cause color casts under your chin and the skin of people next to you.
 It's suggested to wear a more muted version of that color.

-Thin stripes create a moire pattern in photos and can be very distracting.
+Thin stripes create a moiré pattern in photos and can be very distracting.
 They are also very difficult to edit.

 Clothing with logos, characters, or words can be fun and used in a way that shows off a person’s personality, but many times it can be distracting and take away from overall feel of the photo.